Yusen-Peng/DRIP/README.md

 ## DTP-ViT Architecture

-fixed a bug ✅: **boundary loss** was NOT included in training objective (like not going through back propagation)

 ```txt
 Train Epoch: 0 [ 616448/3014656 (20%)] ...
 Contrastive_loss: 6.7620 (7.1868) Boundary_loss: 0.78544 (0.58045) Loss: 7.5474 (7.7673)
 ```